lauraehiller/lauraehiller/README.md

-# Laura E Hiller

-Software Developer · Full-Stack · Front-End · Web

-Hi, Laura here.
+# Hi, Laura here.

 I'm a Software Developer with a Bachelor's Degree in Computer Science and an exceptional eye for Design!

 The intersection of art and engineering is where I shine brightest.
 My objective on every project is to balance aesthetics, functionality, accessibility, and performance.
 The end result?
 Web applications that are visually stunning, user-friendly, and efficient.